-The pure N-body simulation (fg00) and its hydrodynamical counterpart (fg10\_nsf) are adopted from our earlier work \citetalias{bla21e} and \citetalias{tep22x}, respectively.
+The pure N-body simulation (fg00) and its hydrodynamical counterpart (fg10\_nsf) are adopted from our earlier studies, \citetalias{bla21e} and \citetalias{tep22x}, respectively.
 The other models are introduced in this study for the first time.

 fg20\_sf is regarded as our more `realistic' simulation, and it is the first of its kind to be published.
-We note that the increased gas fraction in fg20\_sf with respect to fg10\_nsf is necessary in order to trigger the formation of stars from the outset, given that the values of the relevant parameters (notably the star-formation density threshold and efficiency) are fixed based on other constraints \citep[for a discussion see][]{age13a}.
+We note that the increased gas fraction in fg20\_sf with respect to fg10\_nsf is necessary in order to trigger the formation of stars from the outset, given that the values of the relevant parameters (notably the star-formation density threshold and efficiency) are fixed based on other constraints \citep[for a discussion see][]{age13a,gri17b}.
 Gas fractions in the range 10-20\% are consistent with estimates of the total gas mass in the Galactic disc based on dynamical models \citep[][]{kal09a}, as well as consistent with the mean, total baryonic mass of $\sim10^{12}$\Msun\ haloes \citep[][]{bon25a}.

-Simulation fg20\_nsf is intended as benchmarks to assess the effect on the disc response in the presence of an increased potential close to the plane (relative to fg10\_nsf), while fg00\_iso and fg20\_nsf\_iso assess the perturbations induced in the disc by dynamical noise.
-Run fg20\_nsf is motivated by our earlier findings that a stronger disc potential affects the amplitude and lifetime of the vertical corrugations induced in a disc --- which are unequivocally linked to the phase-spiral phenomenon --- as a result of a direct interaction with a massive satellite \citepalias{tep22x}.
+Simulation fg20\_nsf is intended as a benchmark to assess change in the disc response to an increased potential close to the plane relative to fg10\_nsf \citep[q.v.][]{tep22x}, while fg00\_iso and fg20\_nsf\_iso are intended to study the perturbation induced in the disc by dynamical or numerical `noise'.
+Run fg20\_nsf is motivated by our earlier findings that a stronger disc potential affects the amplitude and lifetime of the vertical corrugations induced in the disc as a result of a direct interaction with a massive satellite \citepalias{tep22x}.
 Runs fg00\_iso and fg20\_nsf\_iso are motivated by the claims that, even in the absence of an external perturbation, a clumpy environment (be it of baryonic matter or dark matter) may induce perturbations that trigger a phase spiral \citep[][]{tre23a,gil25a}.
-Note that the gas temperature in fg20\_nsf was higher than fg10\_nsf (\mbox{$T = 2\times10^3$~K} rather than $10^3$~K), which was imposed by the higher mass of the disc and our requirement that \citet{too64a}'s $Q$ satisfies \mbox{$\textnormal{min}(Q) \sim 1$} which, in turn, is motivated by the desire to have a disc that is reasonably stable against fragmentation from the outset.\\
+Note that the gas temperature adopted in fg20\_nsf is higher than fg10\_nsf (\mbox{$T = 2\times10^3$~K} rather than $10^3$~K), imposed by the higher mass of the disc and our requirement that \citet{too64a}'s $Q$ satisfies \mbox{$\textnormal{min}(Q) \sim 1$} which, in turn, is motivated by the desire to have a disc that is reasonably stable against fragmentation from the outset.